jsreport/jsreport-azure-storage/README.md

 ## Configuration

-You need to specify either `accountName` and `accountKey` or `connectionString` to succesfully connect to your blob storage.

 - `accountName`:  azure blob storage account name
 - `accountKey`:  azure blob storage account key
 - `connectionString`: azure blob storage connection string
 - `container`: azure blob storage container, this defaults to jsreport

+You have three options:
+1. Set just `connectionString`
+2. Set `accountName` and `accountKey`
+3. Set only `accountName` and let storage connect using azure managed identity

-You can pass these options into jsreport in following ways:
+You can pass the options into jsreport in the following ways:

 - Through global `blobStorage` options
 ```js